Fernspray Gold Falsecypress

 Hardiness Zone: 5

 A colorful addition to any home landscape or garden, this compact shrub features bright golden foliage all season long on a narrow pyramidal form, much like a dwarf version of the species; best used as a color accent in the garden

-Fernspray Gold Falsecypress has attractive gold foliage.
-The scale-like leaves are highly ornamental and turn chartreuse in fall.
-Neither the flowers nor the fruit are ornamentally significant.
-The shaggy indian red bark adds an interesting dimension to the landscape.
+Fernspray Gold Falsecypress is a dwarf conifer which is primarily valued in the landscape or garden for its interestingly mounded form.
+It has attractive gold evergreen foliage.
+The scale-like sprays of foliage are highly ornamental and turn chartreuse in the fall, which persists throughout the winter.
+The shaggy antique red bark adds an interesting dimension to the landscape.

 Fernspray Gold Falsecypress is an evergreen shrub with a strong central leader and a mounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.